I’m a recovering perfectionist in the area of career and work. My husband will tell you that it doesn’t translate into the tidying of the house!

 I try, and I keep trying because I don’t want that stress fuelled life anymore.
 I don’t want that for my children either.
 A sense that you are never good enough, that you always have to try harder, doesn’t make for a happy and fulfilled life.

-Now I have my own 8 year old.
-This past week I asked him how his spelling test went.
+When my eldest was 8 years old, one day after school I asked him how his spelling test went.
 He told me he had got 7 out of 10.

 I knew which words were NOT going to come out of my mouth, but I didn’t know what to say instead.
 I asked which spellings he didn’t know so that we could practice them.
 I don’t know if that was any better, but it came from a place of good intentions.